CorentinLouis/SPACE_labelling_tool/README.md

 **Optional arguments:**
 * `-h`, `--help`: Shows help documentation.
 * `-s SPACECRAFT`: The name of the spacecraft.
 Auto-detected from the input file columns, but required if multiple spacecraft describe the same input file.
-Valid options are: cassini, juno.
+* `-f FREQUENCY`: How many log-space frequency bins to rebin the data to.
+Overrides any default for the spacecraft.
+* `-t TIME_MINIMUM`: How small the minimum time bin should be, in seconds.
+This must be an even multiple of the current time bins, e.g. a file with 1s time bins could have a minimum time bin of 15s.

 The code will attempt to identify which spacecraft the data file format corresponds to, and read the file intelligently.
 If it can't fit one of them, it will prompt the user to create a new spacecraft configuration file.